dagzk/NBA_Analytics/README.md

-# NBA_Analytics
+# NBA_Analytics (In Progress)

-Using the NBA REST API and web scraping, we assemble an undervalued but decent starting five team (based off Moneyball from Michael Lewis).
+Using the NBA REST API and web scraping, we assemble an undervalued starting five team from the NBA.
+The idea is based off Moneyball from Michael Lewis.